The male nurse—the one we don’t trust.

 Do you remember Bo Schembechler?
 I ask him.

-Oh sure, he says to me like a man I meet on a bridge.
+He looks at me like a man he’s meeting on a bridge.

-October 7.
-Screech owls in my woods this time of year.
+October 7.2023: Screech owls in the woods this time of year.